Eco-Flow/training/docs/commandline.md

 `uniq`	Print unique lines

-`wget/curl`	Copy the contents of a webpage to the current directory
+`wget`	Copy the contents of a webpage to the current directory

 `open`	Try to open a file type in expected way, e.g. PDF